 Robert the Bruce at The Hunterian

 The Hunterian is home to a number of objects and relics related to Robert the Bruce (1274-1329), King of Scotland from 1306 until his death in 1329.
 The famous warrior king led Scotland to victory in the Scottish Wars of Independence and is now considered a national hero.
-Items from The Hunterian collections have been central to two recent research projects led by the University of Glasgow.
+Items from The Hunterian collections have been central to two research projects led by the University of Glasgow.

 The Hunterian Collection